adainrivers/poe2-datconverter/README.md

-# PoE2 Dat, CSD and IT files converter
+# PoE2 DATC64, CSD and IT files converter

+Still WIP, eventually will turn into a NuGet package.

 Edit `config.cs` with your paths.